 Rolling Old 401k Plans or IRAs into Your Small Business 401k Plan

 Other benefits of having a 401k within your business include being able to consolidate other plan assets such as profit sharing, money-purchase plans, traditional IRAs and SEP IRAs into your 401k plan.
-And you can gain some elegance with this- for example, often times your IRA will have both deductible and non-deductible contributions.
+You can gain some elegance with this- for example, often times your IRA will have both deductible and non-deductible contributions.
 You could roll the deductible contributions into your solo 401k plan and roll the non-deductible contributions into a Roth IRA or Roth 401k (a Roth conversion).
-Ask us for help.
 No, Roth IRAs cannot be rolled into your 401k unless the 401k has a Roth option.

 Also, 401k plans (beyond the solo 401k plans) might have higher fees and fewer options.
 In our observation, many 401k plans have an annual asset management fee of 1.5% to 3.0% of assets, whereas most IRAs (and solo 401k plans) operate for less than 1.5% annually.
 There are kickbacks from the asset managers to the 401k plan administrators which is why you see some administrators like Wells Fargo offering free 401k plans.

 Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition

 This KB article is an excerpt from our 400+ page book (some picture pages, but no scatch and sniff) which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
 You can cruise through these KB articles online, click on the fancy buttons below or visit our webpage which provides more information at-